Montreal-JieZhu/MediPal/README.md

 # MediPal: Your AI Friend for Medicine Q&A

 MediPal is an open-source medical chatbot that provides comprehensive drug information and symptom-based recommendations using natural-language understanding.
+It is powered by LLM, Agentic RAG and many more.

 ---